VitalityMigo/garch-dynamic-portfolio-hedging/README.md

 $$h^* = \rho_{P,S} \cdot \frac{\sigma_P}{\sigma_S}$$

 The required SPY short position is then derived from the portfolio's rolling beta and the target beta level.
-The project is exposed through a Streamlit dashboard.
+The project is deployed through a Streamlit dashboard.
+To access the hosted app, click on the [this link](https://portfolio-hedging.streamlit.app).

 <br>